MetaphorAnalogy/Learning-Bioinformatics/README.md

 # Learning-Bioinformatics
 In this repo I am documenting my bioinfo learning projects.
+I would like to write down step by step what I did not only for learning or portfolio purposes, but also to create some common learning space for someone on similar journey.
+Because it feels overwelhming.
+So if you'd like to follow along or suggest anything - please do :)